 Who was Bernhard M. Christensen?

-Bernhard M. Christensen (1901-84) was the eighth president of Augsburg College, serving from 1938 to 1962.
+Bernhard M. Christensen (1901-84) was the eighth president of Augsburg University, serving from 1938 to 1962.
 He was born in Wisconsin, the son of Danish immigrant parents.
-He graduated from Augsburg College in 1922 and Augsburg Seminary in 1925.
+He graduated from Augsburg University in 1922 and Augsburg Seminary in 1925.
 Following his seminary work (though he was never ordained), Christensen did further study at Princeton Seminary, the University of Berlin and the University of Goettingen in Germany.
 In 1935 he married Gracia Gunderson of Brooklyn, New York.
 They had five children and she would eventually teach English at Augsburg.

 Christensen was a gifted leader who led Augsburg through a time of significant change.
 He was also a theologian who sought to avoid both a reactive fundamentalism and a theological liberalism that was cut loose from the tradition.
 Christensen was ecumenical in outlook while being deeply rooted in his own heritage.
 Above all, he hoped “…the church of Luther—glorying in ‘the freedom of the Christian man’ and made strong through faith in a living Christ—may yet speak the deciding word.”